Pesticides in Tap Water: How Are Tests Conducted in France?

 The threshold beyond which exposure to the molecule is considered hazardous is defined by the maximum health limit, known as Vmax.

-ANSES sets the Vmax as follows: each compound is assigned 10% of a toxicological reference value based on dietary water intake (assuming that a 60-kg individual consumes 2 liters of water per day throughout their lifetime).
+ANSES sets the Vmax as follows: each compound is assigned 10% of a toxicological reference value based on dietary water exposure (assuming that a 60-kg individual consumes 2 liters of water per day throughout their lifetime).

 The WHO estimates that 10% of our chronic exposure to pesticides comes from the water we drink (according to ANSES, this figure drops to 5% in France), while food accounts for 80% of this exposure; the remainder comes from our environment, such as the air we breathe.